 The first time it's wrong (and it will be), reps may lose confidence in the score.
 So get reps involved in deciding which factors to use and how to weigh them.
 Make sure there are champions who've co-created this with you on the sales floor.
 Once you've got v1, share an explanation with the team.
 Make sure everyone knows the rationale behind your choices.

 The sales floor can provide more than just what firmographics and behaviors to score.
 They need to buy into the process to eliminate confusion.
 For example, at what minimum score does an account qualify for sales outreach?
 A score can trigger action.
 Having those triggers automates the process for marketing and sales and ensures alignment.

 Your first version may be wrong but not useless.
 It'll be directional and it'll help reps prioritize.
 That's a win!
 Now, make it better.
 But it only helps if your process for working accounts doesn't require perfection.
 Build improvement into the process.
 Enable reps to report an issue and even swap an account if there's a problem.
 When you get this feedback, act on it.
 Review and respond to the rep. Feedback without action means no more feedback.

 There are a lot of assumptions made here based on data.
 Data changes.
 The score is not set in stone.
 Review it quarterly and make adjustments as needed.

 When working to set up your account scoring, look at two pieces of software likely already in your tech stack, your CRM and marketing automation.
 Marketo has a scoring model already built in and will likely sync to your CRM.
 Hubspot and others will, as well.
 The tricky setup is highlighting the lead score in an account.
-In Salesforce, you can set up your lead scores to add into your account scores.
-Summarizing lead scores into accounts can speed up the prioritization process.
-Learn how to do that in Salesforce here.
+Lead scoring in Salesforce is different.
+You can set up your lead scores to add to your account scores.
+Summarizing lead scores in Salesforce into accounts can speed up the account prioritization process.
+Learn how to do that in Salesforce.